Machine learning study on single production of a singlet vectorlike lepton at the Large Hadron Collider: Simplified Model

 \section{Simplified Model}

-We consider a simplified model, where the SM is extended by only a vector-like lepton $ \tau^{\prime 0} $, which is a colorless $ \mathrm{SU(2)_L} $ singlet with weak hypercharge $Y = -1$ and electric charge $ Q = -1 $.
+We consider a simplified model, where the SM is extended by only a vectorlike lepton $ \tau^{\prime 0} $, which is a colorless $ \mathrm{SU(2)_L} $ singlet with weak hypercharge $Y = -1$ and electric charge $ Q = -1 $.
 The superscript ``0'' denotes that the $ \tau^{\prime 0} $ field is a gauge eigenstate.
-Following a parameterization similar to that used for vector-like quarks~\cite{Buchkremer:2013bha,Aguilar-Saavedra:2013qpa}, we adopt a simple framework that captures the main phenomenological features of the VLL $ \tau^{\prime 0} $.
+Following a parametrization similar to that used for vectorlike quarks~\cite{Buchkremer:2013bha,Aguilar-Saavedra:2013qpa}, we adopt a simple framework that captures the main phenomenological features of the VLL $ \tau^{\prime 0} $.
 The related terms in the Lagrangian can be written as

 where $\tau^0$ is the gauge eigenstate of the $\tau$ lepton field, and